beakerbrowser/webdb/README.md

  - `name` String.
 Defaults to `'webdb'`.
 If run in the browser, this will be the name of the IndexedDB instance.
 If run in NodeJS, this will be the path of the LevelDB folder.
  - Returns Promise&lt;Void&gt;.

+Deletes the indexes and metadata for the given WebDB.

 ## Instance: WebDB